-There is no one-stop answer for everyone, but I would recommend OBS Studio to advanced users and Bandicam for general users.
+There is no one-stop answer for everyone, but I would recommend OBS Studio to advanced users and ShareX to general users.

 Q. How Can I Record My PC Screen?

-You can use any of the screen recording software from the above list or simply press Windows + Alt + R to start screen recording on Windows 10 PC.
-You can find out the steps from our detailed article on how to record screen on Windows 10.
+You can use any of the screen recording software from the above list or go through our detailed article on how to record the screen on Windows 10.

 Q. How Do I Record My Screen with Audio on My Laptop?